Ultimate Survival Tips | 9 Uses For An Empty Pill Bottle

 Here’s a tutorial on how to create a DIY fire starter kit.
 Make it a fun and easy project to do with your kids.

 Watch this video by kipkay to learn how to make the most affordable pill bottle survival kit:

-This item may not appeal as a necessity in survival situation before, but it sure does now.
-Its portability and versatility make it a great addition to your inventory.
+Their portability and versatility make them a great addition to your survival must-haves.
 Be sure to keep an eye on some empty pill bottles at home as they may come in handy in the future.